Let Them Eat Gluten Free Cake

 • Preheat the oven to 350° F.

-• Place ramekins in larger pan, such as a roasting pan.
+• Place ramekins in a larger pan, such as a roasting pan.
 Pour the custard mixture evenly among the ramekins, adding other flavorings as desired (see post above).

 • Open the oven door and slide out the middle rack.
 Place the roasting pan with the custards on the rack and remove one.
-Slowly and carefully add hot tap water to roasting pan in the spot where you removed the one ramekin.
+Slowly and carefully add hot water to the roasting pan in the spot where you removed the one ramekin.
 Replace that ramekin, cover the roasting pan lightly with foil, and carefully slide the rack back into the oven.

 Notes